 The Board meets at least four (4) times a year for regularly scheduled meetings, and as often as may be required to deal with ad hoc matters.
 Each Director attends and actively participates in Board and Board Committee meetings.
 Additionally, approvals from the Board and the Board Committees are also sought by circular resolutions.
 The Company's Constitution allows the Board and the Board Committees meetings to be held by means of telephone conferencing, video conferencing, audio visual or other similar communications equipment so as to enhance efficiency and allow for timely meetings.
-With the onset of the COVID-19 pandemic, the Board and Board Committees meetings had been held by way of video conferencing as allowed by the Company's Constitution.
 All Directors (particularly Directors who have multiple board representations) have confirmed that they are able to devote sufficient time and attention to the affairs of the Company.

-The details of the number of the Board, Board Committees and general meetings held in FY2022 and the attendance of each Director at those meetings are set out below:
+The details of the number of the Board, Board Committees and general meetings held in FY2023 and the attendance of each Director at those meetings are set out below:

 Board Audit Committee Nominating Committee Remuneration Committee General Meetings

-Number of Meetings held in FY2022
+Number of Meetings held in FY2023

 4 2 1 1 1

 Name of Directors Number of Meetings attended

 Koh Wee Seng 4 2 1 1 1

 Chay Yue Kai 4 2 1 1 1

-Periakaruppan Aravindan 4 2 1 1 1
+Periakaruppan Aravindan 3 2 1 1 1

-Woo Peng Kong 4 2 1 1 1
+Roy Yeo Kan Kiang (1) 3 1 - 1

 Yeo Wee Kiong 4 2 1 1 1

+Woo Peng Kong (2) 4 2 1 1 1

-Ong Tuen Suan (1) 4 2 1 1 1
+Ong Tuen Suan (1) 1 1 1 1 -,

-(1) Mr Ong Tuen Suan has resigned as an Independent Director with effect from 28 February 2023.
-Mr Roy Yeo Kan Kiang was appointed as an Independent Director on 28 February 2023 in place of Mr Ong.
+- (1) Mr Roy Yeo Kan Kiang was appointed as an Independent Director on 28 February 2023.
+Mr Ong Tuen Suan has resigned as an Independent Director with effect from 28 February 2023. - (2) Mr Woo Peng Kong has resigned as an Independent Director with effect from 10 November 2023.
+Ms Pan Pei Say was appointed as an Independent Director on 1 February 2024 in place of Mr Woo. - By invitation.